DBCDK/communityservice/doc/endpoints.md

 ## Manipulation & retrieval of objects

-Creation, modification and retrieval of objects in the database are achieved by using the following service API:
+Creation, modification and retrieval of objects in the database are achieved by using the following service API.
+Parts in parentheses are not implemented yet.

 ### Community